8 Great Golf Courses Near North Carolina’s Biggest Cities

 GreensboroSee on mapSee on map

-Two courses designed by David Graham and Gary Panks (Graham won the U.S. Open and PGA Championship) promise memorable rounds.
+Two courses designed by David Graham and Gary Panks (Graham won the US Open and PGA Championship) promise memorable rounds.
 The tree-dense East Course feels like a nature preserve, especially in fall.
 The West Course features more open, links-style holes.

 4 Bradford Creek Public Golf Course